virtusize/integration_android/README.md

 #### (3) Usage

-A. Add a VirtusizeButton in your activity's XML layout file.
-By using our default button styles, set up `app:virtusizeButtonStyle="virtusize_black"` or `app:virtusizeButtonStyle="virtusize_teal"` in XML:
+**A. Add a VirtusizeButton in your activity's XML layout file.**

+In order to use our default button styles, set `app:virtusizeButtonStyle="virtusize_black"` or `app:virtusizeButtonStyle="virtusize_teal"` in XML:

 - XML